Skip to main content

 Field Properties Data Type Description

-defaultValue String The default value of the cell corresponding to this field when creating a new record, the default is empty.
+defaultValue string The default value of the cell corresponding to this field when creating a new record, the default is empty.

-precision Number Indicates the number of decimal places to convert the field value to a percentage, i.e., the percentage precision.The values are 0 (for integers), 1 (to one decimal place), 2 (to two decimal places), 3 (to three decimal places), 4 (to four decimal places).For example, if the field value is 0.22, it will be displayed as 22% if the percentage precision is 0.
+precision number Indicates the number of decimal places to convert the field value to a percentage, i.e., the percentage precision.The values are 0 (for integers), 1 (to one decimal place), 2 (to two decimal places), 3 (to three decimal places), 4 (to four decimal places).For example, if the field value is 0.22, it will be displayed as 22% if the percentage precision is 0.
 If the percentage precision is 1, it will be displayed as 22.0%

 Return a sample fragment of the result (containing only field types and attributes).